 - Communication over the control connection

-To communicate over control connection FTP uses TELNET or SMTP.
+To communicate over the control connection, FTP uses TELNET or SMTP.
 It uses the NVT ASCII character set.
-Communication over control connection is done by commands and responses.
-The first command is sent over the connection and in return, a response is sent by another system.
+Commands and responses do communication over the control connection.
+The first command is sent over the connection, and in return, a response is sent by another system.
 We can send a command or response at a time.
 There is only one-way communication.

 - Communication over the data connection

-For transforming file over the data connection, the client must define the type of file which needs to be transformed, transmission mode, and the data structure.
+To transform a file over the data connection, the client must define the type of file that needs to be transformed, transmission mode, and data structure.
 It solves the heterogeneity problem by defining these three attributes.

 Types of FTP Transfers